Creating a roadmap to the digitalization of your next pharmaceutical facility.

 Also carefully consider how digitalization might cause changes to your workforce.
 In some cases, digitalization might result in the need to hire more people, such as data scientists to manage all the additional data that results from an increased level of digitalization.
 Digitalization may also result in upskilling some positions or decreasing other positions that can be better filled using automation.

-There are a number of digitalization trends in pharmaceutical manufacturing that can be considered when creating a roadmap for Pharma 4.0™ implementation.
+There are a number of digitalization opportunities in pharmaceutical manufacturing that can be considered when creating a roadmap for Pharma 4.0™ implementation.

 Digital twin technology can be used in different ways and can significantly minimize disruption to operations.
 From an automation engineering perspective, a digital twin is a virtual duplication of your process control system.
 Implementing a digital twin can give you the ability to test changes or potential software upgrades to your system before implementing them live.
 It can also be used to perform software FAT for qualification, thus streamlining the qualification effort.